Mitchell Care Ctr in Mitchell, NE

 Cons

-• pro The internet does not work well at the facility.
+• pro The internet doesn’t work well.

 Review